input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

 One can test the effects of rollback on Cardano applications by breaking the consensus, submitting conflicting transactions, and then restoring consensus.

+A [video demonstrating induced rollbacks on a Cardano network](https://youtu.be/VNa2kORVctM) uses these scripts.

 ## Prerequisites